Classroom Support Services

 Justice Studies

-In this exciting Justice Studies LIVE Lesson, students have the opportunity to learn about the role of a Criminal Profiler.
+In this exciting Justice Studies Live Lesson, students have the opportunity to learn about the role of a Criminal Profiler.
 Criminal Profilers work in the Behavioral Analysis Unit for the FBI.
 Their goal is to help law enforcement accurately identify and arrest an offender.
 Students will participate in an activity designed to test their ability to piece together various clues in order to build a profile.

 Resume Prep 101